prakhar-raj-031104/project2/README.md

 this project was created from local system

-this project is created by mr prakhar raj singhal
+this project is created by mr prakhar raj singhal.